elinck/andean_range_limits/scripts/01_blood_data_exploration.md

 different species pairs individually:

-**H1: Elevational generalists have shallower blood parameter slopes than elevational specialists** **Prediction:** Species with broad elevational ranges show less change across elevation in haemoglobin and haematocrit concentration due to enchanced phenotypic plasticity (elevational range breadth is negatively correlated with slope of blood parameters)
+**H1: Elevational generalists have shallower blood parameter slopes than elevational specialists:**
+**Prediction:** Species with broad elevational ranges show less change across elevation in haemoglobin and haematocrit concentration due to enchanced phenotypic plasticity (elevational range breadth is negatively correlated with slope of blood parameters)

-**H2: Elevational generalists have steeper blood parameter slopes than elevational specialists**: **Prediction:** Species with broad elevational ranges show more change across elevation in haemoglobin and haematocrit concentration, as they have an enchanced ability to adapt to local conditions, perhaps due to reduced gene flow from range center to edge (elevational range breadth is positively correlated with slope of blood parameters)
+**H2: Elevational generalists have steeper blood parameter slopes than elevational specialists**:
+**Prediction:** Species with broad elevational ranges show more change across elevation in haemoglobin and haematocrit concentration, as they have an enchanced ability to adapt to local conditions, perhaps due to reduced gene flow from range center to edge (elevational range breadth is positively correlated with slope of blood parameters)

-**H0: No difference in blood parameter slopes between generalists and specalists**: **Prediction:** Adaptation across elevation unrelated to range limits (no relationship between range breadth and slope of blood parameters)
+**H0: No difference in blood parameter slopes between generalists and specalists**:
+**Prediction:** Adaptation across elevation unrelated to range limits (no relationship between range breadth and slope of blood parameters)

 (Note: these predictions don’t address *variance* in parameter slope across elevational range breadth, which may be important.)